vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

    is acquired by another orgno,
    etc:
    Vipps may *_not_* be able to help.
-   The users have entered agreements with an orgno, and Vipps can not automatically move the agreements without the user's consent to enter agreements with the new orgno.
+   The users have entered agreements with an orgno, and Vipps may not be able to automatically move the agreements without the user's consent to enter agreements with the new orgno.
    The users may need to enter new agreements with the new orgno.